xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2          | Transparent                    |
 | 3          | Opaque                         |

-Apply    corresponds to the Apply To All check box.
+Apply&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Apply To All check box.
 This argument applies to data labels only.

 **Remarks**